KenawMarie/Odin-rock-paper-scissors/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- JS data types,functions loops
+- JS data types,functions and loops
 - Document Object Model(DOM)

 ### What I learned

-In this project i learnt how to a page  using css and html and make it interactive using JS specially the DOM Events and event Handler function
+In this project i learnt how to built a web page  using css and html and make it interactive using JS specially the DOM Events and event Handler function

 ### Continued development